roytang/blog/content/post/2025/01/2024-year-in-review/index.md

     - Food delivery: 4, up from 1 last year.
 This was mostly because I got free discount codes from Globe rewards I think.
     - Express delivery: 3, from 1 last year.
 Again, this was just to send out stuff to some family members.
 - Bears defeated in single combat: 0
 - Tips received via [my profile on Ko-fi](https://ko-fi.com/roytang): None this year.
+I'll still accept donations happily!

 ### The future

-One last statistic: this year's yearnotes is about 30% longer than last year's.
+One last statistic: this year's yearnotes is about 33% shorter than last year's, probably because I decided to separate the gaming stats this year!

 For me, the year in review post is about the past year.
-My next post will be my 2024 checklist, where I talk about the future and things I'm looking forward to in the coming year.
+My next post will be my 2025 checklist, where I talk about the future and things I'm looking forward to in the coming year.